 NAGS HEAD & STAR – OXFORD BOATER, OXFORD STREET

-Was the building on the left, behind the car and tree, part of the original Nags Head and Star?
+Was the building centre of the two buildings behind the car and tree, part of the original Nags Head and Star?
 Often two pub names would be identified in one when a victualler moved from one pub to another, so taking the former name with them to inform customers old and new.

 This picture looks late 1940s in a practically deserted Oxford Street.
 The mock Tudor facade (a popular exterior refurb theme with Everards), added to the original Georgian building around the 1920s after Everards had purchased the property in 1919.